 The requirements of the Huduma Bill are abusive to women and their children in several ways:

 b.
-The requirement that the following information on the child be provided mother’s marital status and previous births is discriminatory against women and their children for the following reasons:
+The requirement that information on the child include the mother’s marital status and previous births is discriminatory against women and their children for the following reasons:

 - It invades the right to medical privacy of the mothers